"

 The nurse develops a teaching plan for Juanita using the following steps of the nursing process:

-2. Diagnosis: The nurse establishes the NANDA diagnosis of Readiness for Enhanced Self-management of Type 2 Diabetes.
+Diagnosis: The nurse establishes the NANDA diagnosis of Readiness for Enhanced Self-management of type 2 diabetes.

-3. Outcome Identification: The nurse establishes learning objectives as listed in the first column of the sample teaching plan below.
+Outcome Identification: The nurse establishes learning objectives (as listed in Column 1 of the sample teaching plan in Table 1.8).

-4. Planning: The nurse outlines the content to include during health teaching (Column 2 in teaching plan below) and the teaching method (Column 3 in teaching plan below).
+Planning: The nurse outlines the content to include during health teaching in the teaching plan (as described in Column 2 of Table 1.8) and the teaching method (as described in Column 3 in Table 1.8).

-6. Evaluation: The nurse evaluates if the previously learning objectives were met, partially met, or not met and modifies the teaching plan if indicated (Column 4 in teaching plan below).
+Evaluation: The nurse evaluates if the previously learning objectives were met, partially met, or not met and modifies the teaching plan if indicated (as described in Column 4 in Table 1.8).

 Learning Objective and Domain of Learning Content Teaching Method(s) Evaluation